Tires

 Tire rotation is essential for keeping your tires at peak performance and safety.
 According to the Environmental Protection Agency, driving without rotating your tires could cause the tread depth on one or more tires to fall below 3/32 inches.
 Have you ever wondered how often you should rotate your tires?
 Well, the short answer is once every 7-10 days.
 However, there are some exceptions.
-Did you know that you need to rotate your tires every 7-10 days?
+Did you know you need to rotate your tires every 7-10 days?
 I didn’t until I did a little research.

 So, what does this mean?